madjo43/madjo43/README.md

 -I'm here to learn frontend!  🤒

--Because of javascript my head has 🤯!
+-Because of JavaScript my head has 🤯!

 -But i love it 🤫